LitVISTA: A Benchmark for Narrative Orchestration in Literary Text: Conclusion

 \section{Conclusion}

-This paper introduces VISTA Space, a representational framework that unifies human and model perspectives on narrative structure, and LitVISTA, a structurally annotated benchmark for evaluating narrative orchestration in literary texts.
-Oracle evaluations across mainstream language models reveal persistent difficulties in understanding narrative orchestration, while enabling thinking modes provides limited benefits in this setting.
-We hope LitVISTA can serve as a practical benchmark for studying narrative orchestration in computational narrative research.
+This paper introduces VISTA Space, a representational framework that unifies human and model perspectives on narrative structure, and LitVISTA, a high-precision benchmark for evaluating narrative orchestration in literary texts.
+Under oracle evaluation, current frontier language models exhibit persistent difficulty in jointly recovering narrative function and dependency structure, indicating that literary narrative understanding remains fragmented rather than globally integrated.
+End-to-end analysis further shows that current failures are dominated by upstream anchor identification and localization errors, suggesting that narrative orchestration and event extraction remain only partially coupled in existing systems.
+We therefore view LitVISTA not as a benchmark for generation itself, but as a diagnostic benchmark for understanding where narrative generation systems still fall short.
+We hope LitVISTA will support future work on structure-aware narrative analysis, stronger event-grounded modeling, and ultimately more human-like long-form story generation.